CentreSecuriteIA/textbook/docs/index.md

 ### **PART 1 : FUNDAMENTALS**

+!!! info ""
     We encourage all readers, including those without a technical background, to read through Chapters 1, 2, and 3.
 These chapters explain in an accessible way why it is plausible to see the emergence of human-level AI in the next few years, what are the potential risks associated with these advanced AIs, and what solutions can be put in place to mitigate these risks.
 These introductory chapters aim to provide a solid foundation for understanding the issues and challenges of AI Safety.

 ---

 #### Week 0: **Artificial Intelligence**

-The rest of this textbook assumes familiarity with Machine Learning (ML).
+This textbook assumes familiarity with Machine Learning (ML).
 Please take your time to understand the core concepts, *especially* Reinforcement Learning (RL).
 Here are some [resources](https://course.aisafetyfundamentals.com/alignment?week=0) if you are not familiar with ML yet.

-??? abstract "Concepts covered"
-    Basics of Machine Learning, Basics of Reinforcement Learning, Basics of the Transformer Architecture.
+Concepts covered: Basics of Machine Learning, Basics of Reinforcement Learning, Basics of the Transformer Architecture.

 #### Week 1: **Human-Level AI, What, How and When?**

 📖 [Chapter](Chapters/1-Capabilities/2-Overview.md)

-??? abstract "Concepts covered"
-    Current Capabilities, Foundation Models, Leveraging Computation, Future Capabilities, Timelines and Anchors, Instrumental Convergence.
+Concepts covered: Current Capabilities, Foundation Models, Leveraging Computation, Future Capabilities, Timelines and Anchors, Instrumental Convergence.

 #### Week 2: **AI Risks Landscape**

 📖 [Chapter](Chapters/2-Risks/2-Introduction.md)

-??? abstract "Concepts covered"
-    Misuses, Alignment risks, Systemic risks.
+Concepts covered: Misuses, Alignment risks, Systemic risks.

 #### Week 3: **Solutions Landscape**